ethersphere/bee-docs/docs/bee-developers/advanced.md

 ## Abstract

 An attempt to describe the desired, theoretical behavior of the main DISC protocols.
-We'll begin with describing Retrieval, PushSync, PullSync and Kademlia communication protocols but eventually this should be expanded to cover all protocols fully.
+We'll begin by describing Retrieval, PushSync, PullSync and Kademlia communication protocols but eventually this should be expanded to cover all protocols fully.
 Ideally we should always think in terms of how we could design and implement the protocols in such a way that simultations could be written allowing us to validate the protocol rules and behaviour, as well as allow us to test any potential improvements.

 ## Introduction

 A communications protocol is a set of formal rules describing how to transmit or exchange data, especially across a network.
-While ideally specialized tools (TLA+ etc) could be employed to verify the correctness of the specifications, at this point in time, with the resources at hand we might want to limit ourselves with building some kind of a simultation framework that would allow us to validate how a collection of in-memory nodes talk to each-other using a given protocol.
+While ideally specialized tools (TLA+ etc) could be employed to verify the correctness of the specifications, at this point in time, with the resources at hand we might want to limit ourselves with building some kind of a simultation framework that would allow us to validate how a collection of in-memory nodes perform when collaborating via a given protocol.

 ## Proposal